uniquelyparticular/sync-stripe-to-moltin/README.md

 ngrok http 3000
 ```

-Make a note of the `http` URL ngrok provides.
+Make a note of the https 'URL' ngrok provides.

 ## ⛽️ Usage